esg

 Environmental criteria focus on preserving the earth.
 Some standards businesses may follow in this category include energy use, waste levels, and treatment of animals.
 Adherence to these criteria also helps companies assess and evaluate possible environmental risks.

-More examples of environmental ESG are:
+More examples of environmental criteria are:

 • Climate change